johann-petrak/matchtext/README.md

-# python-matchtext
+# Python matchtext

-Library for fast text matching and replacing.
+Python 3 package for fast text matching and replacing.

 This library implements two fast approaches for matching keywords/gazetteer entries:
 * TokenMatcher: keywords/gazetteer entries are sequences of tokens, optionally associated with some data and